carpentries-incubator/reproducible-publications-quarto/episodes/05-writing-styling-rmd.md

 > Suppose we would like to add some information to the sentence we have jsut adjusted in our manuscript.
 We would like to include the average for the variable *violation_counts* present in the same dataset.
 Which inline code we would have to add to following sentence?
 >
 > The CSV file contains choice consistency data for ` `r nrow(bronars_simulation_data.csv)` ` simulated participants, that have been used to determine the power of our food-choice task design to detect choice consistency violations, which averaged ` `enter inline code here` `.
+> What inline code would you enter?
+What number would replace the inline code?
 >
 > Tip: we will need to use a `dataset$variable syntax`!
 >
 >> ## Solution:
 >> ` `r mean(bronars_simulation_data$violation_counts)` `
+>> 5.3924
 > {: .solution}
 {: .challenge}